-John Le Carre, real name David John Moore Cornwell, was born in Poole, and so too was Alfred Russell Wallace, co-author of Theory of Evolution with Charles Darwin.
-J. R. R. Tolkien lived in Poole for four years during his retirement.
+John Le Carre, real name David John Moore Cornwell, was born in Poole, and so was Alfred Russell Wallace, co-author of the Theory of Evolution with Charles Darwin.
+J. R. R. Tolkien lived in Poole for 4 years during his retirement.

 |Average House Price:||£265,000|

-Warrington is a town in the north of England, on the banks of the River Mersey and with a population of 165,000 people.
+Warrington is a town in the north of England, on the banks of the River Mersey, with a population of 165,000.
 It saw considerable growth in the 1960s, having been designated a new town in 1968.
-The city was the location of a series of IRA bombings in the 1980s and 1990s, and Warrington was home to the first UK branch of Ikea which opened in 1987.
-Only 2.9% of economically active people in the town are unemployed with major employers including the Unilever factory and the NHS.
+The city was the location of a series of IRA bombings in the 1980s and 1990s, and Warrington was home to the first UK branch of Ikea, which opened in 1987.
+Only 2.9% of economically active people in the town are unemployed, with major employers including the Unilever factory and the NHS.

 Although the attempt failed, Warrington bid to become the UK City of Culture in 2021 and has an arts centre, museums, and several nature reserves within the boundaries.